Blowout & Kill Simulations

 Oliasoft’s blowout and dynamic kill simulator is built on the BlowFlow™ engine, developed by NORCE together with Equinor and a consortium of oil companies.
 It represents the only solution capable of performing stochastic blowout calculations according to the new guideline from Norsk Olje & Gass.
 It can also be used to check that oil companies drilling in the US is compliant with API standard 53; regulated by Bureau of Safety and Environmental Enforcement (BSEE). (⇩ Report)

 When simulating both blowout potential and dynamic kill requirements, most reservoir and fluid properties are largely uncertain, especially for exploration wells.
-Oliasoft’s blowout engine enable users to express input parameter by probability distributions, and the uncertainty can only be maintained by performing a probabilistic simulation, rather than a deterministic – which is the approach taken by the blowout & kill simulation tools used in the industry today.
+Oliasoft’s blowout engine enable users to express input parameters by probability distributions.
+This way the uncertainty is maintained, enabling probabilistic simulations, rather than deterministic – which is the approach taken by the blowout & kill simulation tools used in the industry today.
 Thus, the results from a blowout simulation should be expressed by a probability distribution rather than a single value.
-Hence, by performing a probabilistic simulation with input values expressed by probability distributions the simulation results will also be expressed by a distribution, and cover the probability spectrum.
+Hence, by performing a probabilistic simulation with input values expressed by probability distributions the simulation results will also be expressed by a distribution, covering the probability spectrum.

 Determining the blowout potential of a well design is extremely important.
 For the Montara and Deepwater Horizon incidents, the actual blowout rate was more than 5 times higher than the simulated potential.
 It is essential to include the effect of uncertainties in order to implement meaningful risk reducing measures